 An applicant shall describe a project, which is to be undertaken during the proposed travel.
 The project shall be on an aspect of the life or culture of the country to be visited.
 The Electors shall be the Official Fellows in Modern Languages who shall have power to co-opt onto the Committee other members of the Fellowship.
 The Director of Studies for Part IA of the Modern and Medieval Languages Tripos shall normally be the Chairman of the Electors and act as Convenor.
 The recommendations of the Electors shall be subject to confirmation by Council.
 The Electors shall take into consideration the academic promise/excellence of the applicant.
 The Electors shall give preference to a project that shows intellectual adventurousness and awareness.
-The Electors may take into consideration the financial need of the applicant.
-The award holder shall give to the Electors a report in the language of the country visited on the progress of the project by the division of the term next following the award.
+The Electors a report in the language of the country visited on the progress of the project by the division of the term next following the award.